-3. Create an NFS export by adding one or more clients to the MTree.
+- 3. Create an NFS export by adding one or more clients to the MTree. - # nfs add path client-list

 Configuring access for DD VTL

 DD VTL Tenant data isolation is achieved using DD VTL access groups that create a virtual access path between a host system and the DD VTL.
 (The physical Fibre Channel connection between the host system and DD VTL must already exist.)